 enables token-based authentication instead of checking the workstation IP address for authentication of the browser.
+The TOKEN option is implied when GETSHOPZ can't determine the workstation IP address from the user's TN3270 session.

 CLEAN

 removes quarantined files when no valid cover letter in the set warrants integrity and authenticity of the files.